 With NEO coins, holders can vote for specific groups of ‘bookkeepers,’ generally called nodes in other projects.
 By electing a bookkeeper group, participants can use the consensus-reaching algorithm to create blocks and make changes.
 Another notable feature of dBFT is that all decisions are immutable.

 NEO’s innovative piece of technology was praised in the industry.
-However, a part of the crypto community was discouraged by the algorithm because of the finality of decisions.
+However, a part of the crypto community was discouraged by the algorithm because of the finality of the decisions.
 At the time of introducing dBFT, the network only had seven working nodes (bookkeepers).

 For NEO to remain a truly decentralized project, it would require far more nodes in order to maintain that aspect.